 A rather serious vulnerability of Apple iTunes, has recently affected users Windows PC.
-Discovered by the cyber security company Morphisec, the vulnerability is found in a path left open in iTunes for Windows.
+Discovered by cybersecurity company Morphisec, the vulnerability is found in a path left open in iTunes for Windows.
 Through this vulnerability Zero-Day, attackers are allowed to exploit the target system and launch cryprovirusi ransomware, of the type BitPaymer si IEncrypt.

-This vulnerability "Apple Zero-Day"Is present in the update service Hello al Apple, which is installed with Apple iTunes si Apple iCloud pe Windows PC.
+This vulnerability "Apple Zero-Day”Is present in the update service Hi al Apple, which is installed with Apple iTunes si Apple iCloud pe Windows PC.

 Apple has remedied this vulnerability in iTunes 12.10.1 and in the update iCloud for Windows 7.14, but for users who have uninstalled iTunes si iCloud pe Windows, the problem is a little more complicated.
 The Bonjour component is installed with one of the two applications (iTunes or iCloud), but few users know that uninstalling Bonjour is done separatelyAs autonomous application.
 Uninstalling iTunes and iCloud will leave Bonjour installed along with the security breach on the operating system Windows.